baiting0522/CT-SSF/README.md

+# CT-SSF code
-Github Reprository for "Conformalized Time Series with Semantic Features".
+Official implementation for Conformalized Time Series with Semantic Features (CT-SSF).

+Our code leverages several related open-source resources from previous work, including [HopCPT](https://github.com/ml-jku/HopCPT) (Auer et al., 2023), Feature CP, SPCI, and ACI-related.
+For comprehensive information about these baselines, please refer to the respective sources.

+If you find our work useful, please consider citing it.